Covid-19 safety in school

-Portsmouth High School is very much looking forward to welcoming back pupils from all year groups into school from the beginning of September in line with government guidelines.
+Portsmouth High School welcomed pupils from all year groups back into school in September in line with government guidelines.

-Throughout the Covid-19 outbreak Portsmouth High School has continued a timetable of education via Guided Home Learning.
+During the first lockdown due to Covid-19 when schools were closed, Portsmouth High School continued a timetable of education via Guided Home Learning.
 Students registered each morning online and were expected to work in a similar nature to their timetable and complete work as if they were in school.
-Teachers have been available at lesson times to support students and to provide feedback.
+Teachers were available during lesson times to support students and to provide feedback.

 Firefly, our Virtual Learning Environment, was used as the central distribution point for remote learning containing links to all the relevant systems students may use and is a central point of contact for school work.